-- Professor A (Department of English and Contemporary Society: An academic paper posted in the 8th issue of the department journal (March 2013) was found to be plagiarized from an academic paper written by professor Z. (16 pages out of 35 pages, including from the 14th to 54th notes out of a total of 54 notes listed in the end.) - Associate professor B (Faculty of Commerce): The professor used sentences, graphs and charts from three master's theses without permission, as well as failing to cite sources.
-The professor posted two articles in 日本経営学会誌 (Journal of Japan Academy of Business Administration) and two more articles in Waseda Bulletin of International Management. - University student C: Student's undergraduate thesis (2012) appeared in Annual Reports of the Cultural Documents Research Institute but was found to have plagiarized nearly 20 parts from works by a professor of Ochanomizu University and others. - Graduate student D (Graduate School of Public Management): At least 64 parts in student's doctoral thesis were cited inappropriately and 12 parts among 64, which the student claimed as his observation, were verified as plagiarism.
+- 3 Examples of Plagiarism (in the humanities) - Professor A (Department of English and Contemporary Society: An academic paper posted in the 8th issue of the department journal (March 2013) was found to be plagiarized from an academic paper written by professor Z. (16 pages out of 35 pages, including from the 14th to 54th notes out of a total of 54 notes listed in the end.) - Associate professor B (Faculty of Commerce): The professor used sentences, graphs and charts from three master's theses(2013-14) without permission, as well as failing to cite sources.
+The professor posted two articles in 日本経営学会誌 (Journal of Japan Academy of Business Administration) and two more articles in Waseda Bulletin of International Management.

+- 3 Examples of Plagiarism (in the humanities) - University student C: Student's undergraduate thesis (2012) appeared in Annual Reports of the Cultural Documents Research Institute but was found to have plagiarized nearly 20 parts from works by a professor of Ochanomizu University and others. - Graduate student D (Graduate School of Public Management): At least 64 parts in student's doctoral thesis were cited inappropriately and 12 parts among 64, which the student claimed as his observation, were verified as plagiarism.
 The student's degree was revoked.
 (2013)